RavingSmurfGB/Py_AutoBloons/README.md

 # Py_AutoBloons
-A Python script that will beat Bloons TD 6 on Dark Castle
+A Python script that will beat Bloons TD 6 on Dark Castle.
+Gives Monkey Money, Insta-Monkeys, Account Leve;s, Monkey Experiance!

 ## Contents
 * [How It Works](#How_It_Works)